 | Actual Cash Value | Standard auto insurance method.
 Pays depreciated market value at the time of loss. | What the carrier decides the car is worth after depreciation. |

-Every carrier we write classic car business through, including Hagerty, American Collectors, Safeco, Nationwide, and National General, offers agreed value coverage.
-We won't place your collector vehicle on a policy that doesn't protect its true worth.
+Every carrier we write classic car business through, including Hagerty, American Collectors, Nationwide, and National General, offers agreed value coverage.
+Our goal is to place your collector vehicle on an agreed value policy that protects its real collector value.

 Agreed Value